 Shipping services revenues consist of several classifications of fees assessed for various activities relating to vessel or cargo movement, merchandise storage, and use of Port facilities and cranes.
-Of these fees, wharfage is the most significant and comprised 85.9% of the total shipping services revenues in fiscal year 2002.
-Wharfage is the fee charged against merchandise for passage over wharf premises, between vessels, to or from barges.
+Of these fees, wharfage is the most significant and comprised 87.0% of the total shipping services revenues in fiscal year 2003.
+Wharfage is the fee charged against merchandise for passage over wharf premises, between vessels, onto or from barges.

-Income from shipping services in fiscal year 2002 rose to \$249.8 million, reflecting growth of \$17.1 million, or 7.3%, over fiscal 2001.
-Increased cargo volumes are the principal reason for the growth and are attributed to the increase in U.S. personal consumption expenditures on goods in FY 2002, increased market share gained from other U.S. West Coast ports and the continuing expansion of imports from China.
-The on-going development of improved intermodal facilities, in addition to the increasing strength of the shipping alliances based in the Port, also contributed to growth in market share.
-Shipping lines also continued to place larger vessels in services and, despite a 4.2% decline in vessel arrivals during fiscal year 2002, loaded container throughput grew 15% over the prior year.
+Income from shipping services in fiscal year 2003 rose to \$302.0 million, reflecting growth of \$52.3 million, or 20.9%, over fiscal 2002.
+Increased cargo volumes are the principal reason for the growth and reflect market share gained from other U.S. West Coast ports as well as continuing growth of imports from China.
+On-going development of improved intermodal facilities, the addition of the Pier 400 container terminal and increasing strength of shipping alliances based in the Port all contributed to growth in market share.
+Shipping lines also continued to place larger vessels in services during FY 2003.